7 Fun Things to do in the Summer with Kids

 There’s something nostalgic about packing into the car and heading to the drive-in theater.
 This old-school entertainment has experienced a resurgence in recent years, and it is a wonderful way to sit back and relax as a family.

 Of course, you don’t have to own a vehicle to enjoy an outdoor movie experience.
 Many cities and towns host films at parks and beaches during the summer.
-Pack a blanket, picnic, and some low-back chairs and head to Tahoe City’s Lakeside Movie Series, a run of family friendly films that takes place on Wednesday evenings from June 29 through August 17 (no movie on July 6), starting at dusk.
+Pack a blanket, picnic, and some low-back chairs and head to Tahoe City’s Movies on the Beach, a run of family friendly films that takes place on Wednesday evenings from June 26 through August 14 (no movie on July 3), starting at dusk.

 4. Go fruit picking.